shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/administering/move-configuration-location.md

 ## Manually moving your pipeline configuration

-Sorry to state the obvious, but if you haven't yet moved your pipeline configuration, then we strongly advise using the built-in tank command above to take care of this automatically.
-But if you've already started moving things manually and are stuck, here's a rundown of what you need to change to ensure Toolkit continues to work with your pipeline configuration now in a new location.
+{% include warning title="Important" content="If you haven't yet moved your pipeline configuration, then we strongly advise using the [built-in tank command](#using-the-tank-move_configuration-command) above to take care of this automatically." %}

+If you've already started moving things manually and are stuck, here's a rundown of what you need to change to ensure Toolkit continues to work with your pipeline configuration now in a new location.

 1. Move your pipeline configuration files to their new location

         $ mv /sgtk/software/shotgun/scarlet /mnt/newserver/sgtk/software/shotgun/scarlet_new

-2. Edit your `install_location.yml` which helps Toolkit find where the pipeline configuration is located:
+2. Edit your `install_location.yml`, which helps Toolkit find where the pipeline configuration is located:

         $ vi /mnt/newserver/sgtk/software/shotgun/scarlet_new/config/core/install_location.yml

     Update the paths in this file to point to the new location for your pipeline configuration on all of the applicable platforms.
-If you're not using a platform, enter a blank string ''
+If you're not using a platform, enter an empty string `''`

         # Shotgun Pipeline Toolkit configuration file
         # This file was automatically created by setup_project